 Mayorga’s perfectly roasted beans draws out the flavor to the surface so you can enjoy a distinct taste of vanilla and smoky notes without acidy or bitterness.

 Experience a healthy 100% organic coffee blend with sweet and dark notes & get yourself a bag of freshly packaged Mayorga Café Cubano.
-We can happily recommend these as the best espresso beans to choose at the moment we write this article.
+We can happily recommend these as the best beans for espresso to choose at the moment we write this article.